Before I Fall: Plot

-Sam wakes up in her own room on the fifth morning of February 12 and makes a list of all the things in her life she wants but will probably be unable to do.
+Sam wakes up in her own room on the fifth morning of February 12 and makes a bucket list.
 She ditches school to spend the day at home with her 8-year-old sister, Izzy, and bonds with her.
 That night, she goes out to dinner with her family and meets Juliet's younger sister, Marian.
-Sam has a short conversation with Marian and begs her to tell Juliet "not to do it."
+Sam begs Marian to tell Juliet "not to do it."
 Marian says that she will tell Juliet tomorrow.
-Defeated by the word "tomorrow" and understanding there will never be a tomorrow, Sam goes back to her table.
+Understanding there will never be a tomorrow, Sam returns to her table, defeated.

-Later that night, she sneaks out of the house to go to Kent's party but stops at Juliet's house on the way.
-She meets her mother and realizes that her father is indeed an alcoholic and that the family struggles with some deep issues.
-Desperate to get out of the house, Sam leaves to go to Kent's party.
-Juliet has already shown up and been pushed around by Sam's friends.
-Juliet runs into the woods, where Sam chases after her and finds her standing by the highway.
-She tries to talk to Juliet, but Juliet feels past the point of saving and runs out into the road.
+Later that night, she sneaks out of the house to go to Kent's party, but stops at Juliet's house on the way.
+She meets Juliet's mother and learns that Juliet's father is an alcoholic, leaving the entire family in shambles.
+Sam goes to Kent's party, finding Juliet already there and in the midst of her confrontation with Sam's friends.
+Juliet runs into the woods.
+Sam chases after her and finds her standing by the highway.
+She attempts to dissuade her, but Juliet feels past the point of saving and runs into the road.

-Juliet is struck and killed by the car that Lindsay is driving.
-Elody and Ally are passengers in the vehicle.
-The car veers off the road and into a tree.
-Ally and Lindsay are unhurt, but Elody, who is sitting in the front passenger seat, where Sam would have otherwise occupied, is killed.
-Sam finally realizes that the "flash of white" she saw that night was actually Juliet running out in front of Lindsay's car to end the mental pain that Lindsay had caused her many years ago.
+Juliet is struck and killed by Lindsay's car, which veers off the road and into a tree.
+Ally and Lindsay are unharmed, but Elody, who is sitting in the front passenger seat, is killed.
+Sam finally realizes that the initial car crash was caused by Juliet running in front of Lindsay's car.

-Kent speaks with the police, takes care of the situation, escorts Sam back to the house, helps her warm up, puts her into dry clothes, and then puts her to bed.
-Before Sam falls asleep, she asks him why he is being so nice to her.
+Kent escorts Sam home and puts her to bed.
+Before Sam falls asleep, she asks why he is being so nice to her.
 He replies that when they were little, Sam defended him from a bully when he was crying because his grandfather had died.
-She feels his lips on hers, but she drops off to sleep, and the day is lost.
+He kisses her before she falls asleep.